COPYRIGHT WARNING:

 Brake vacuum pump dismantling and cleaning

-Put the pump in a clean tray and remove the cover screws (left).
+Put the vacuum pump in a clean tray and remove the cover screws (left).

 Remove the vacuum outlets (middle).